Home » Can Parrots Eat Mango? (Remove The Pit First!)

 There’s 4.2 ug of vitamin K in every 100 grams of mango.
 While mango doesn’t have as much vitamin K as lettuce, it still gives parrots a much-needed boost.

-Vitamin K is a fat-soluble vitamin needed for strong bones and healthy eggshells, reducing the chances of osteoporosis and chick mortality.
+Vitamin K is a fat-soluble vitamin needed for strong bones and healthy eggshells.
+It reduces the chances of osteoporosis and chick mortality.

 It also promotes blood clotting, preventing cuts and scrapes from bleeding profusely.
-When a parrot has a severe vitamin K deficiency, it’s at risk of internal hemorrhages.
+A parrot with a severe vitamin K deficiency is at risk of internal hemorrhages.

 Antioxidants

-According to MDPI, mango is a rich source of polyphenols, including:
+According to MDPI, mango is a source of polyphenols, including:

 • Mangiferin.